rosuth/employee-care/README.md

 ## Admin

-1. Has the full access to the system and can view the profiles of employees.
+1. Has the full access to the system and can view the profiles of employees
 2. Can create/edit/delete an employee
-3. Can send email to the employees
+3. Can send email to the employees individually
-4. Can respond to the leave requests via email
+4. Can respond to the leave requests via email with ready to use templates
-5. Can fetch the employee data
+5. Can fetch the employee data with their id

 ## Employee

-1. Can see their profile
+1. Can see their profile and update it
-2. Can apply for a leave
+2. Can apply for multiple leave and will receive an email upon approval/disapproval of their leaves
-3. Can contact system admins
+3. Can contact system administrator
-4. Can change their profile

 ## REST APIs

 - GET: http://localhost:8080/app/apis/admin
 - GET: http://localhost:8080/app/apis/employee
 - GET: http://localhost:8080/app/apis/employeeleave

+You can make requests with GET, POST, PUT & DELETE.
+Find the respective API's in the code.

 ## Technologies Involved